 - Demonstrate a cultural awareness of substance abuse, chemical dependency, and addictions.

-- Demonstrate a basic set of helping skills for entry-level employment in the field of addictions counseling (i.e. interviewing skills, conduct assessments, monitor/record client progress, case management).
+- Demonstrate a basic set of helping skills for entry-level employment in the field of addiction counseling (i.e. interviewing skills, conducting assessments, monitoring/recording client progress, and case management).

 - Collaborate with other helping professionals to assist in planning/coordinating treatment.

 - Demonstrate cultural sensitivity, critical thinking, and ethical characteristics of a helping professional.